 The Alberta Green Sleeve is a green plastic pocket that contains documents to instruct Supportive Living facilities, Long-term Care facilities and Emergency Medical Services concerning the types of procedures, including resuscitation and transfer to hospital, to be used in the case of emergency.
 The Green Sleeve includes the:

-A video describing the Green Sleeve documents can be downloaded from the AHS website.
+A video describes the Green Sleeve documents.
 The GCD document is filled out by a medical practitioner, such as the patient’s GP, with input from the individual or the Personal Directive Agent.
-The various selections on this documents should be read very carefully since they can have an important impact on the level of care in the case of an emergency.
+The various selections on this document should be read very carefully since they can have an important impact on the level of care in the case of an emergency.
 Information in the Personal Directive is useful in providing the GCD information.
 Supportive Living and Long-term Care facilities will require the Green Sleeve documents before a resident is allowed to move in.
 The Green Sleeve GCD should be reviewed regularly, particularly when the end-of-life phase is seemingly approaching.
 At home, the Green Sleeve should be placed in a prominent location so that it can be easily located in the case of an emergency.
 AHS encourages all Alberta residents over the age of 18 to have a Green Sleeve.

 - Both spouses have joint accounts and are aware of all the financial information.

 - Both spouses have joint accounts but one spouse assumes responsibility for the finances.